items

 This course includes:

-Practical Tools: Provides actionable activity ideas, such as displacement tracking, mobility mapping, and climate-resilient livelihood training.
+Practical Tools: Offers actionable approaches such as displacement tracking, mobility mapping, and climate-resilient livelihood support to enhance field-level implementation.

-Strategic Alignment: Ensures that participants\' work is consistent with the latest national policies and global best practices.
+Strategic Alignment: Helps align participants’ work with national policies and relevant global frameworks and best practices.

-Resilience Focus: Moves beyond immediate relief to focus on building "institutional legacies" and community self-reliance.
+Resilience Focus: Goes beyond immediate response to strengthen long-term resilience, institutional capacity, and community self-reliance.

 While there are no strict educational prerequisites, it is recommended that participants have: